The site offers architectural photos in the classic black-and-white style, as well as a description of each building.

 site to pages from the Chicago Landmarks site.

-importance of all buildings constructed in the city prior to 1940.)
+and architectural importance of all buildings constructed in the city prior to 1940.

 I urge visitors planning a trip to Chicago to consult both of these websites and to print out any pages that you might